 Point out that practice is used as a noun in this presentation.
-Students know practice as a verb, as in practicing a language or a musical instrument.
+Students know practice as a verb, as in practicing a language.
 In English it is common for the same word to be used as different parts of speech.
 Unlike the two-syllable words in Unit 1 Pronunciation, the pronunciation of practice does not change when it is used as a noun.